Denny’s, 75th Avenue and Interstate 10, Phoenix, about 10:45 a.m.

 I was born and raised in Phoenix, but I was sitting at my desk in New York when I saw the first tweets about a car chase in Arizona.
 I began tuning in while Romero was still on the westbound I-10 — a stretch of highway I’ve spent an ungainly amount of my life driving.
 I watched him swiftly switch lanes and narrowly pass semi-trucks on the shoulder, and I thought of every time I’d seen a frustrated driver pull the same hasty moves on that long, dull desert road (albeit without a dozen patrol cars following them).
 Yes, I watched the chase.
 Yes, I saw its awful conclusion.

-But I also reported on it.
+.
 I wrote about Fox’s mistake, and uploaded a video of Fox’s mistake, and helped make Fox’s mistake go viral.
 How do you tell a grieving sister that?
 Because of a “severe human error,” thousands watched her brother die in real time, but because of you, hundreds of thousands watched it later?

 You tell her the truth.
 And then you listen as she tells you about her brother — about all the details that weren’t on the news that day.
 About his personality (always laughing), his hobbies (remodeling his house), his five children (the oldest is 15, the youngest was born in March), and his funeral.
 (A formal church ceremony, then a more casual memorial.
 They played Tupac.)